remkoj/optimizely-dxp-clients/packages/optimizely-cms-react/README.md

 | --- | --- |
 | `<OptimizelyCms {...props} />` | React context to be used client side, without defaults.
 This needs to be initialized completely by your code. |
 | `useOptimizelyCms()` | React Hook to retrieve the current Optimizely CMS Context in your client-side component. |

+### Component Factory
+The component factory allows resolution from the content type reported by Optimizely CMS into a React component that will be used to render that content.
+Each component must be registered through the `register()` or `registerAll()` methods.
+After registration, the components can be retrieved using `resolve()` and resolvability can be checked through `has()`.
+The JSDoc annotation has more details on the usage of each of these methods.

+An entry within the factory consists of the following fields:
+- ***type:*** The identifier of the content type, can either be an array of strings or a string.
+The implementation *should* normalize the type.
+The `DefaultComponentFactory` normalized to a string, using `/` as item separator.
+- ***component:*** The component to do the actual rendering of the data. *The factory is indifferent to the actual type, so this could be the output of `next/dynamic` to trigger bundle splitting in Next.js.*
+- ***useSuspense:*** When set to `true` the component will be wrapped in the `<Suspense></Suspense>` from React.
+Optional, the default value is `false`.
+- ***loader:*** The component to show while Suspense is awaiting the actual component.
+This component is given to the `fallback` property of `<Suspense>`.
+Optional, the default value is `undefined`.